MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

   - Configurable with group policy
   - When enabled, users will be prevented from navigating away from the configured URL.

+- Read only URL address bar
+  - Configurable with group policy
+  - When enabled, users will be prevented from editing the address bar URL to try navigating away to another page

 - More lockdown functions:

   - Additional accelerators will be blocked (for example, CTRL+N)